 Memberships, patents and funding

-Professor Martin has been the recipient of three Australian Research Council (ARC) Discovery Grants and has secured more than $9 million in research and commercialisation funding since 1999.
-He has two granted patents and two provisional patents in these areas.
-He is working with Australian regulators such as NICNAS and WorkSafe Australia on policy for nanomaterials/nanocomposites safety and occupational hygiene.
-Professor Martin is a member of the Engineers Australia Nanoengineering panel and has presented more than 10 keynotes or invited lectures.
+Professor Martin has been the recipient of three Australian Research Council (ARC) Discovery Grants and has secured more than $12.5 million in research and commercialisation funding since 1999.
+He has worked with Australian regulators such as NICNAS and WorkSafe Australia on policy for nanomaterials/nanocomposites safety and occupational hygiene.
+Professor Martin has been an active member of the Engineers Australia Nanoengineering panel and has presented more than 15 keynotes and plenary talks to international conferences, and in recent times has often been asked to provide perspective on discovery, innovation and translation.
 During the past five years a large proportion of his research funding has been derived from the private sector.

 Belcher C, Marshall R, Edwards G, Martin DJ.
 (2012) The Commercialization of Nanotechnology: The Five Critical Success Factors to a Nanotech-enabled Whole Product, in Nanotechnology Commercialization.
 Tsuzuki T (Ed.), Singapore: Pan Stanford Publishing.
 ISBN: 9789814303286.